ianyang18/NCCU-Bioinformatics/HW1/ReadMe.md

 1. Make sure the input data and the main program are in the same folder.
 2. Execute the following instruction.
 ```
 Rscript hw1_104753024.R
 ```

-3. It will output the "PAM250.txt" file in the current folder where you placed.
+3. It will output the following files in the current folder where you placed.

+- pam250.txt
+- pam250_round.txt
+- pam250_scale100.txt

 ##Reference